Security

 Webhook and integration security

-Inbound webhooks validate authenticity before processing provider payloads.
+Inbound webhook routes enforce authenticity checks before processing provider payloads.

 Section